Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 Positive Youth Development in Talking About Sexuality Topics

-In this interactive presentation, you will explore the intersectionality of positive youth development and how to comfortably talk about sexuality topics in your role as a youth worker.
-You’ll leave with increased understanding of how positive youth development practices and authentic partnerships with youth can have a huge impact on how they learn and grow into sexually healthy young adults.
+A recent national survey found that 50% of teens feel uncomfortable talking with parents about sex.
+As a youth worker, you’ll likely find yourself in situations where sexuality topics such as relationships, sexual orientation, and sexual behaviors come up.
+This interactive presentation lets you explore the intersectionality of positive youth development and how to comfortably talk about sexuality topics with youth.
+You’ll better understand how positive youth development practices and authentic partnerships with youth help them learn and grow into sexually healthy young adults.

 Effective Consent Education

-You’ll learn about enthusiastic consent and different ways to ask for consent.
+Educating youth about the skills of healthy consent helps them become more empowered throughout their lives.
+Your ability to help youth navigate consent at every age is a proactive way to give them the tools they need for healthy relationships with themselves and others.
 You’ll consider effective conversations to have at each developmental age, beyond just how to say ‘no’.
-Statistics and reasons why sexual assault goes underreported will also be addressed.
-The statistics may be alarming, but with effective consent education you’ll help young people build boundaries and maintain healthy relationships to prevent sexual assault.
+With effective consent education you’ll help young people build boundaries and maintain healthy relationships to prevent harassment and sexual assault.

 A Systemic Approach to Youth Homelessness and Exploitation